bonnee/Bonnee.github.io/content/projects/audio-switch.md

 {{< figure src="top-view.jpg" alt="Top view of the open enclosure" caption="It wont win any beauty contest, but it works.">}}
 {{< figure src="enclosure-open.jpg" alt="Front view of the box" caption="The print quality is far from perfect, but this box will not be visible anyway.">}}

-The top cover is a thin sheet alluminium panel cut to dimension.
+The top cover is a thin sheet alluminium panel cut to dimension and screwed on top.

+{{< figure src="complete.jpg" alt="Front view of the box" caption="Here it is in all its uglyness." >}}

 ## Front Panel